3 Best Market Penetration Strategies For Winning New Audiences

 1. Make educating people a top priority

-Think about the people you learn from in your space.
+For the first of the market penetration strategies, think about the people you learn from in your space.
 Why do you follow them?
 Could it be that they offer valuable content.
 You read their blogs, follow them on social, read their articles in publications, listen to them on podcasts.
 You probably even perceive them as being the best around — because they are everywhere.
 This is exactly how a strong marketing program works to further push companies into existing or emerging markets.

 Dr. Eric Berg, a top ketogenic diet expert, runs an award-winning Chat Marketing program that focuses on one thing: education.
 Between becoming a hub for interested audiences and enabling real-time communication with his team, the doctor has nearly one million subscribers and adds 20,000 new subscribers to the health coaches list each month.

 Dr. Berg’s program doctor partnered with AGM Agency to create the Messenger-based program.
 Manuel Suarez describes the secret behind its success:

 “There’s so much information about this subject [ketogenic diet] out there.
 There’s also too much competition.
 Our goal was to create an education channel where people could learn anything and everything at any time.
 Today, the ones that win the game of business are the ones that provide value before asking for the sale.”

 In 2019, the channel generated over $10 million dollars for Dr. Berg, and continues to help the doctor increase market share in an increasingly crowded space.

 To prepare for this market penetration growth strategy and get new customers, you can:

 - Start by looking at how you can build expertise on certain topics.

 - Get any necessary qualifications that teach industry-specific skills.